 Requirements:

-- Admission to one of the participating departments
+- Admission as MA or PhD student in one of the participating departments

-- Students enrolled in a one-year master's program must complete 8 credits (2-credit mandatory core course and an additional 6 credits in approved electives)
+- Students enrolled in a one-year master's or PhD program must complete 8 credits (2-credit mandatory core course, Central Europe: Natural and Symbolic Geography, and an additional 6 credits in approved electives)

-- Students enrolled in two-year master's programs must complete 12 credits (2-credit mandatory core course and an additional 10 credits in approved electives)
+- Students enrolled in two-year master's programs must complete 12 credits (2-credit mandatory core course, Central Europe: Natural and Symbolic Geography, and an additional 10 credits in approved electives)

 Participating units: